cipta-media/hapoid/README.md

-# Hapol
+# Hapoid
-Hapol is an error detector for your PO files
+Hapoid is an error detector for your Bahasa Indonesia PO files

 ## Overview
 ```